acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/migration/xul-migration.md

 In this guide we'll look at all these techniques, but note that by doing this you lose some of the benefits of programming with the SDK including simplicity, compatibility, and to a lesser extent security.

-Note, though, that all SDK-based add-ons are restartless, so you can't use XUL overlays in SDK-based add-ons.

 ### Should You Migrate? ###